Two ways to develop your app

 Cons:

-• Bound to Xamarin .NET which means you need experience with C# or VB.NET.
+• Bound to MAUI .NET which means you need experience with C# or VB.NET.

 Option 2: use MethodSCRIPT and write a native app for Android or iOS